UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Fig. 8.
 KiCad custom libraries.

 FPGA circuit.
-Once the board is manufactured we can configure and program the FPGA using Quartus Prime.
+Once the board is manufactured we can configure and program the FPGA using Quartus Prime translating into VHDL the schematics in Fig. 3.
+For instance:

 MUX_4.vhd is solved using plan A and the equation PoS.
-DeMUX_16.vhd is translated as plan B. The CLK generator (CLK_Generator.vhd, T_FF.vhdfreq_div_2500000.vhd, freq_div_10.vhd) and the top application MUX_DeMUX.vhd are designed using plan C2.
+DeMUX_16.vhd is translated as plan B. The CLK generator (CLK_Generator.vhd, T_FF.vhdfreq_div_2500000.vhd, freq_div_10.vhd) and the the application MUX_DeMUX.vhd are designed using using plan C2.
+The top circuit for running ModelSim where TX = RX connected internally is MUX_DeMUX_top.vhd.

 Programmer